This page is designed to answer the following questions:

 Maybe you’ve been in a predicament where a client has not wanted to take their medication and the more that you have persisted and nagged, the more they have stubbornly refused.
-Upon reflection, you may have concluded that it would have been better if you had been more laid-back and simply said to the client to come and find you when they’re ready to take their meds.
+Upon reflection, you may have concluded that it would have been better if you had been more laid-back and simply said to the client to come and find you when they’re ready.

 Or perhaps there’s been a situation where you’ve accused someone of something that they were later found to be innocent of.
-By virtue of self-reflection you may have learned to point the finger in future without substantial evidence.
+By virtue of self-reflection you may have learned to not point the finger without substantial evidence.

-Last Christmas, a client who gets very excited around this time of year was due to go home to stay with his parents from Xmas eve to Boxing Day.
-Unfortunately, he wanted to come home after dinner on Xmas Day, which staff facilitated (as we had a contingency rota in place).
+Last Christmas, a client with a learning disability (who gets very excited around this time of year) was due to go home to stay with his parents from Xmas eve to Boxing Day.
+Unexpectedly, he wanted to come home early after dinner on Xmas Day, which staff facilitated (as we had a contingency rota in place).